color-js/color.js/docs/interpolation.md

 ```

 Range interpolates between colors as they were at the time of its creation.
-If you change the colors afterwards, it will not be affected:
+If you change the colors afterwards, the range will not be affected:

 ```js
 	let color = new Color("red");